-We have been able to take both a Spring harvest and just recently a Summer harvest while still leaving plenty for the colonies in our Hives.
+We were able to take both a Spring and a Summer harvest while still leaving plenty for the colonies in our Hives.

 If you want Honey from the Abbots Langley area (i.e. Local Honey) then please do get in touch with the society via the contact us email.